-Orca J50 declared dead after search; southern residents down to 74 whales
+Orca J50 presumed dead after search; southern residents down to 74 whales

 A search effort had been underway for J50, as a superpod gathering of J, K and L pod orcas converged in waters near Race Rocks.
 She was not among them.

-J50 was declared dead Thursday after a search for the whale by boat, plane and from shore failed to spot her.
+J50 was presumed dead Thursday after a search for the whale by boat, plane and from shore failed to spot her.

 Last seen Sept.
 7, the 3-year-old whale was not with her family on several sightings in local waters around the San Juan Islands, including a superpod gathering Thursday in which some 60 whales from J, K, and L pod were together near Race Rocks.
 However, J50 was not among them.

+J50 is the second death in the critically endangered family of southern resident orca whales in less than two months.
+Tahlequah, or J35, brought worldwide sympathy as she swam more than 1,000 miles for 17 days through the trans-boundary waters of the Salish Sea, clinging to her dead calf, which lived for only one half-hour.
+The southern residents have not had a successful pregnancy in three years and is now down to 74 members.

-“This is a sign from the whales that all is not going well out there for recovery of the southern residents,” said Ken Balcomb, of the Center for Whale Research, who declared J50 dead at about 4:30 p.m.
-Balcomb is the keeper of the demographic data of the critically endangered southern resident population of orca whales, now down to only 74 members.
+“This is a sign from the whales that all is not going well out there for recovery of the southern residents,” said Ken Balcomb, of the Center for Whale Research, who declared J50 presumed to be dead about 4:30 p.m.
+Balcomb is the keeper of the demographic data of the southern resident population of orca whales.

 Most Read Local Stories